 Behind bars, Frank began to question his hatred, thanks in large part to his African-American teammates on a prison football league.
 Shortly after being paroled, Frank defected from the white supremacy movement.
 The Oklahoma City bombing inspired him to try to stop the hatred he once had felt.
 He began speaking on behalf of the Anti-Defamation League and appeared on MTV and other national networks in his efforts to stop the hate.

-Frank Meeink works as director of fan development for the Iowa Chops hockey team.
-He has been on the national lecture circuit for nearly a decade, speaking to various groups on the topic of racial diversity and acceptance.
-Frank is now the host of "The Other State of Hockey" on ESPN.
+He has been on the national lecture circuit for close to twenty years, speaking to various groups on the topic of racial diversity and acceptance.

 Praise for the book: Autobiography of a Recovering Skinhead: